codelit-io/codelit-demo-app/README.md

 # Mo Skool

-Mo Skool offers a Simple and free path to Mastering full-stack software engineering
+Mo Skool is a frontend learning platform, offering fun and straightforward path to mastering frontend React development.

 Although this project is still under *heavy development*, my vision for the end product is crystal clear.

-## Contributions are welcomed 🤩
-You will get to learn all about frontend software engineering!
-This is a great opportunity to add value to our community
+I see this as an excellent opportunity to add value to our community and help others enjoyably grow into frontend development.

-## Things to master
+## What Can I learn?

 ### Front-End
 - HTML
-- CSS
 - JavaScript
+- CSS in JS
 - React
-- Angular
-- Firebase

-### Backend-End
-- NodeJs
-- PHP
-- JAVA
-- Python
-- DB
-- Cloud functions
-- firebase
-- AWS

-### Full-stack
-- MEAN stack
-- LAMP stack
-- Meteor stack
-- Sails.js

-### DevOps
-- Docker
-- Kubernetes

-### Soft skills
-- Leadership
-- Communication
-- Teamwork
-- problem solving
+- JSX

+# Current Tech
+The app has a React frontend and paired with a Firebase cloud backend

+## Can I contribute to this project? 🤩
+I am excited to collaborate with other frontend engineers to get this up and going.
+I am also enthusiastic about the opportunity to share React knowledge with new contributors.